MouriNaruto/MouriDocs/docs/12/ReadMe.md

 ## Storage

-The minimal size should be determined by your Windows WIM image size, memory size for paging file, and compression method you are using.
+The minimal storage size should be determined by your Windows WIM image size, memory size for paging file, and compression method you are using.

 System partition bigger than 50 GiB is highly recommend when you are using Vista / Server 2008 or later in the production environments.